infosecB/generate_attacknav_layer/README.md

 <img src="assets/1.gif" alt="Select & copy list of technique ID" width="600"/>

-2. Paste into input.txt file in same directory as the script
+2. Paste into ttps.txt file in same directory as the script

 <img src="assets/2.gif" alt="Paste into input.txt file in same directory as the script" width="600"/>